alanli2001/alanli2001.github.io/index.md

 - I also wrote new JUnit tests in Java for their backend, increasing test coverage by more than 10%.

 ## Projects
-**Covid-19 Hospitalization Prediction:**
-- I developed and trained a neural network regression model to predict number of hospitalizations due to Covid-19 in European countries using PyTorch.
-- This achieved over 85% accuracy in predicting an increase or decrease in the number of Covid-19 cases in European countries by implementing a soft-margin SVM classifier with sklearn.

 **Battlecode:**
 - I competed in MIT's 2020 Battlecode competition, which features a turn-based strategy game where robots need to demonstrate a mastery of both resource management and combat tactics.
 - Placed 27th in U.S. tournament, and 45th in scrim rankings out of 550+ teams